Major requirements and their VCCS equivalents (and RBC equivalents if applicable)

 Chemistry 230 and 231

-Students who complete a full year, including labs, of organic chemistry at the community college will receive credit for the first semester and lab at JMU.
+Students who complete a full year, including labs, of organic chemistry at the community college will receive credit for the first semester and lab at JMU and 4 additional elective credits that can be applied toward graduation.
 Biology majors may elect to take the second semester, CHEM 242 and 242L, at JMU.

 Please Read: This major guide is a list of all possible major courses offered in the Virginia Community College System.
 Not all courses may be offered at your community college, and you are not required to complete all these courses in order to transfer.
 Rather, itís designed to help you meet JMU major requirements before you transfer, and be better prepared to progress through the major once you arrive at JMU.
 Please be sure to read the advising notes for additional information on the major.